EGI-Federation/documentation/content/en/users/im/cli/_index.md

 ### Authentication data file

-The authorization file stores, in plain text, the credentials used to access the cloud providers, and the IM service.
+The authorisation file stores, in plain text, the credentials used to access the cloud providers, and the IM service.
 Each line of the file is composed by pairs of key and value separated by semicolon, and refers to a single credential.
 The key and value should be separated by ` = `, that is an equals sign preceded and